Schema IDL

 Option Priority

-For language-specific packages:
+For language-specific packages/namespaces:

 - Command-line package override (highest priority)